pecknigel/learning-resources/resources.md

 # Courses and Resources

-This is a list of online resources that are generally recommended or mentioned in sessions.
+This is a list of online courses and resources that are generally recommended or mentioned in sessions.
 Use your own judgement with what works for you and discuss it with Nigel.

+Just starting?
+Towards the end you’ll find three suggested projects that you can work with to gain some experience with what web development is all about.
+Create a website, make an API and write a command line script.

+## A Note About MDN

 The [MDN Web Docs](https://developer.mozilla.org/) site features comprehensive coverage of all front-end web technology.
 HTML, CSS, JavaScript and HTTP being the main contenders.
 It’s from the folks who create the Firefox web browser.
 Many of the links below are from MDN.